7 Steps to Planning a Wedding That's Totally You

 Step 5.
 Pick Your Colors

-Color is a unifying factor between all your wedding elements, from the invitations to your bridesmaid dresses.
+Color is a unifying factor among all your wedding elements, from the invitations to your bridesmaid dresses.
 Take a look at a color wheel to determine which shades you're drawn to.
 The easiest way to make all of your wedding elements come together is to stick with one main color and an accent color, or two equally prominent complementary colors (colors that are directly opposite each other on the color wheel, like green and pink or yellow and purple) for a bright contrast.
-But don't feel limited to just two color—adding neutral or metallic accents will make your palette robust.
+But don't feel limited to just two colors—adding neutral or metallic accents will make your palette robust.
 You could also choose an analogous scheme—putting together three colors that fall side by side on the color wheel, like blue, periwinkle and violet, to bring out the subtle nuances of one color family.

 Step 6.
 Master the Motif